Nancy Drew: Failed TV attempts

 In March 1957, CBS greenlit a pilot for a television series based on the books for the 1957–58 television season, which was produced by Private Secretary writer Arthur Hoffe.
 At that time, it was reported that Robin Morgan and Natalie Trundy were under consideration for the role of Nancy.
 However, by late May, 17-year-old former RKO contract actress Jan Norris was cast in the role of Nancy.
 CBS initially did not make a decision on the project for the fall schedule, instead opting to roll it to midseason or the 1958–59 season.
 An initial pilot was produced in April, though the network was reportedly unsatisfied with the results and replaced Hoffe with Mama producer Carol Irwin.
-A new pilot pilot from Irwin was produced and directed by Don Richardson.
+A new pilot from Irwin was produced and directed by Don Richardson.
 Under Irwin, scripts were being written, but by September, CBS had lost the rights to the books and the project was abandoned.

 In the 2010s and early 2020s, the pilot was believed to have been produced by Desilu based on the Warner Bros. films, and star Roberta Shore as Nancy, Tim Considine as Ned Nickerson, and Frankie Thomas, Jr. as Carson Drew.
 However, this conflicts with contemporary reports.
 Considine and Shore were both under contract to The Mickey Mouse Club — where Considine had portrayed Frank Hardy in a serial based on The Hardy Boys books — and Thomas had retired in 1955.

 In October 1989, Canadian production company Nelvana began filming for a 13-episode Nancy Drew television series called Nancy Drew and Daughter for USA Network.
 Margot Kidder was cast as an adult Nancy Drew, and her daughter, Maggie McGuane, was cast as Nancy's daughter.
 However, Kidder was seriously injured during filming of the first episode when the brakes failed on the car she was driving.
 The pilot was not finished, and the series was cancelled.